medyagh/pdebug/README.md

 # pdebug
 prettier debug.PrintStack() for golang

-ilters stack traces to list only code in your package and hide extra information.
+- Filters stack traces to list function calls only in YOUR package.
+- Hide extra information (pointer addreses and machine readable arguments).

 ### Usage